 Why is a bus facility proposed and what services would be provided?

-Why is pick-up and drop-off distributed throughout the Project?
+How is pick-up and drop-off distributed throughout the Project?

-Why is parking provided in the Project?
+How much parking is provided in the Project?

 How has the Project been coordinated with the District Department of Transportation (DDOT)?